 The scientific, ethic and legal responsibilities of the views and translations in the manuscripts which are published in the journal belong to their respective authors.
 The texts and photographs published in the journal may be cited.
 However, the published texts cannot be re-published in any other place (printed or online) without the written permission of the journal’s editorial board.
 The author of the published text/article reserves the right to copy the whole or a part of his work for his own purposed on the condition that he/she indicates the text/article is published in the journal.

 By submitting their works to the journal, authors accept the above mentioned principles.

 The language of the journal is Turkish or English.

 I. Main Title

-Written in bold letters, the main title must be congruent with the text content expressing the treated subject in the best way.
+Written in bold letters and 18 point, the main title must be congruent with the text content expressing the treated subject in the best way.
 The main title must not exceed 10-12 words of which initials must be capitalized.

 II.
 Author’s Name(s) and Address(es)

 The name(s) and surname(s) of the authors must be typed in bold and 14 points whereas the addresses must be typed in italic letters.
 If there are any, the title(s) and the workplace(s) of the authors as well as their contact information must be indicated on the first page with a footnote.